kubernetes-retired/heapster/docs/proposals/push-metrics.md

 particularly well with a case where metrics need to come from a source that is not running as a pod on the cluster.
-While it is expected that many of the producers will be running as components on the cluster (e.g. as DaemonSets or PetSets), it could still be adventageous to support metrics coming from components that are not in the form of pods.
+While it is expected that many of the producers will be running as components on the cluster (e.g. as DaemonSets or PetSets), it could still be advantageous to support metrics coming from components that are not in the form of pods.

 ### Writing directly into sinks